-After that you’ll have to select your “Connection type”.
+After that, you’ll have to select your “Connection type”.

 Note: We’ll assume the destination instance is accessible from this side.
-But Exalate also provides options for migration projects in one instance and migrating to an instance which is not directly accessible from this Jira.
+But Exalate also provides options for migration projects in one instance and migrating to an instance that is not directly accessible from this Jira.

-Now you’ll be asked to share the url of the destination instance.
+Now you’ll be asked to share the URL of the destination instance.

-Add the url and click “Next”.
+Add the URL and click “Next”.